mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 And then, at Eiheiji monastery, all the monks always pick up the posture.
 “Don’t hold the sutra card like this, hold it like this.”
 So always *[whap]*, hitting the hand like this.
 Or if you’re holding it high, like this.
 Without saying anything.

-Sometimes the older monks become very mad. *[He laughs.]* And sometimes when I was there... you know the *kyusaku*?
+Sometimes the older monks become very mad. *[He laughs.]* And sometimes when I was there... you know the *keisaku*?
 The hitting stick?
-During the morning service, [they go] around behind the [sitting] monks [...] with the kyosaku.
+During the morning service, [they go] around behind the [sitting] monks [...] with the keisaku.
 If you *[unintelligible]*, *[whap]*.
 And also, lots of visitors are there, watching, listening, participating.
 And then the old monks [...] *[whap]*.
 And then everyone [was thinking], “Wow, what’s going on there?” *[Laughter.]* Sometimes, you know, fighting there.
 Sometimes fighting!
 Because old monks sit there for three years, four years, living at Eiheiji monastery.
 And if a one year monk hits the three years monk... the three years monk is really mad! *[He laughs, and people laugh.]*

 Actually one day I saw a situation.
 Before they hit, the monk just taps your shoulder.
 A one-year monk tried [to tap an old monk]. *[Tap.]* Then immediately the old monk held the stick: “Stop it.” *[Laughter.]*